Skip to content

 Prioritize a frictionless user experience

-Doing so helps you obtain explicit user consent in compliance with data privacy laws like the GDPR and ePrivacy Directive.
-A user-friendly banner that reduces friction can also improve acceptance rates, as users will be less likely to decline or withdraw consent and leave your website out of frustration.
+Doing so helps you obtain explicit user consent in compliance with data privacy laws and frameworks like the GDPR and ePrivacy Directive.
+A user-friendly banner that reduces friction can also improve acceptance rates, as users will be less likely to ignore it, decline, or leave your website out of frustration.

-Here are a few practices that can help make your cookie consent banner both compliant and user-friendly:
+Here are a few practices that can help make your cookie consent banner both privacy-compliant and user-friendly:

-- Use links if your banner already contains several buttons
+• Use links if your banner already contains several buttons and for added clarity

-“Offering granular consent choices and enabling users to modify or revoke consent easily demonstrates respect for user privacy and control over personal data,” says Paulat.
-So, avoid oversimplifying your banner at the expense of giving users options.
+“Offering granular consent choices and enabling users to modify or revoke consent easily demonstrates respect for user privacy and their control over personal data,” says Paulat.
+Avoid oversimplifying your banner at the expense of giving users options.

 Create a design that aligns with your brand image

 Aligning your cookie consent notice with the rest of your website helps foster trust with users.
 Consistent branding makes it clear that the banner comes from your business, not some anonymous third party.
-This makes visitors more likely to engage with the pop-up and consent to cookies and other tracking technology.
+This makes visitors more likely to engage with the pop-up and consent to cookie use and other tracking technologies.

-Download our free cookie banner design checklist to ensure you’re including all the right features in your pop-up.
+Download our free cookie banner design checklist to ensure you’re including all the right elements.

 The next priority is to maximize opt-in rates without sacrificing user experience or introducing legal risk.
 Below are some tips for optimizing your cookie pop-up and notice while maintaining privacy compliance.